This document will serve as an in-depth discussion of the

 git bisecthas a refined set of commits to compare when looking for the regression.
 The developer quickly finds the commit that introduced the bug and is able to act accordingly.

-You have two options for integrating your feature into the master branch: merging directly or rebasing and then merging.
+You have two options for integrating your feature into the main branch: merging directly or rebasing and then merging.
 The former option results in a 3-way merge and a merge commit, while the latter results in a fast-forward merge and a perfectly linear history.
-The following diagram demonstrates how rebasing onto the master branch facilitates a fast-forward merge.
+The following diagram demonstrates how rebasing onto the main branch facilitates a fast-forward merge.

 Rebasing is a common way to integrate upstream changes into your local repository.
 Pulling in upstream changes with Git merge results in a superfluous merge commit every time you want to see how the project has progressed.
 On the other hand, rebasing is like saying, “I want to base my changes on what everybody has already done.”